-20. Members and CNCPs shall ensure their observers collect and provide the information specified in Annex 7 of CMM 02-2018 (Data Standards) in the manner set forth in that CMM and shall also provide relevant observer information required under any other CMM.
+35. Members and CNCPs shall ensure that observers deployed on vessels flying their flag, or complementary means of collecting data and information, collect and provide the information specified in Annex 7 of CMM 02-2018 (Standards for the Collection, Reporting, Verification and Exchange of Data) in the manner set forth in that CMM and shall also provide relevant observer information required under any other CMM.

-21. Members and CNCPs shall ensure that data collected by their observers for the SPRFMO OP undergo a data validation process before submission to the Secretariat, which will be reviewed by the Commission as part of the SPRFMO OP accreditation and review process.

-22. Nothing in this CMM shall prevent flag States from taking additional measures compatible with this measure in relation to data collection.
+36. Nothing in this CMM shall prevent Members and CNCPs from taking additional actions related to data collection compatible with this measure .

 REPORTING

-23. Members and CNCPs shall include a brief overview of the national observer programmes or service providers covering its fisheries as a component of the Annual Reports submitted by Members and CNCPs to the SC and developed in accordance with the “Guidelines for Annual Reports to the SPRFMO Scientific Committee”.
+37. Members and CNCPs shall include a brief overview of the national observer programmes or service providers covering its fishing activity as a component of the Annual Reports submitted by Members and CNCPs to the SC and developed in accordance with the “Guidelines for Annual Reports to the SPRFMO Scientific Committee”.

-24. The Secretariat shall prepare a report, “The Observer Programme Implementation Report,” using information from Annual Reports, observer data, and all other suitably documented relevant information, on the implementation of the SPRFMO OP for presentation at each annual meeting of the CTC that shall be distributed to Members and CNCPs 30 days prior to each meeting, including but not limited to: (1) information on problems that have been encountered; (2) recommendations for improving current standards and practices; (3) developments in observer and observational methods; and (4) constraints to implementation/accreditation/objectives.
+38. The Secretariat shall prepare a report on the implementation of the SPRFMO OP for presentation at each annual meeting of the CTC, using information from annual reports, observer data, and all other suitably documented and relevant information in its possession.
+The SPRFMO OP Implementation Report will address, inter alia:: (1) information on problems that have been encountered; (2) recommendations for improving current standards and practices; (3) developments in observer and observational methods; (4) constraints to accreditation and (5) in general any identifiable problem or obstacle in fulfilling the objectives and purpose of this CMM as outlined in paragraphs 1 and 2.

+.

+39. The SPRFMO OP Implementation Report shall be distributed to Members and CNCPs 30 days prior to each annual CTC meeting

-25. The CTC shall review the recommendations produced by the Secretariat’s implementation report and provide advice to the Commission thereon, including in relation to any proposed actions to be taken.
+40. The CTC shall review the recommendations delivered by the SPRFMO OP Implementation Report and provide advice to the Commission thereon, including proposed actions to be taken.

-26. The Secretariat shall make available the most recent year’s observer data holdings to the SC, at its request, to ensure that the best scientific information is available.
-Data confidentiality shall be maintained as set forth in procedures specified in Paragraph 6 of CMM 02-2018 and in any other data confidentiality procedures that may be adopted by the Commission.
+41.- The Secretariat shall make available observer data to the SC, at its request.
+Data confidentiality shall be maintained as set forth in procedures specified in Paragraph 6 of CMM 02-2018 and in any other data procedures that may be adopted by the Commission.

 REVIEW

-27. The CTC shall review the implementation of this measure at least every five years, including the development of additional observer safety requirements.
+42. The CTC shall review the implementation and effectiveness of this CMM at least every five years, including the development of additional observer safety requirements, the applicability of the SPRFMO OP to other fishing vessels and any additional requirements as necessary to meet the objectives of both the Article 28 of the Convention and this CMM

-28. The SC shall periodically review and provide advice on the appropriate level of observer coverage deemed to meet priority objectives set out by the Commission.
-Should the SC indicate that a change in coverage for specific fisheries is needed, the revised coverage levels, if adopted by the Commission, will be specified in the relevant fishery CMMs
+28. The SC shall periodically review and provide advice on the appropriate level of observer coverage needed in each fishery to meet data needs.

+44.- Should the SC recommend that a change in coverage or research priorities for specific fisheries is needed, the revised coverage levels, if adopted by the Commission, will be specified in the relevant fishery CMMs.
-29. The SC shall explore other means of collecting data and information which may contribute to increase the coverage of a given observer programme.

 ENTRY INTO FORCE

-30. This CMM shall enter into force 90 days after the conclusion of the Commission’s 2019 Annual Meeting.
+45.- This CMM shall enter into force 120 days after the conclusion of the Commission’s 2019 Annual Meeting.

+46.- Paragraph 4 of this CMM shall enter into force 120 days after the conclusion of the Commission’s 2020 Annual Meeting.

+47.- Members and CNCPs may continue using their own non-accredited national observer program to meet observer coverage requirements until 31 December 2023.
+From 1 January 2024 Members and CNCPs shall only deploy observers from national observer programmes or service providers accredited under the SPRFMO OP.